iterative/audio_examples/README.md

 | truck      | 0.017954407908008875   | 0.058          |

-## Analyse videos - custom Python code
+## Custom Python Analysis

-In many cases, user needs more flexibility and needs to run their custom code, ML models or LLM calls that are not built-in and vectorized.
-One of these examples you might noticed above when YOLO model was used to produce bounding boxes.

-In DataChain custom code is all possible forms:
-1. `map()` - mappers.
-One-to-one: introduces new columns without changing number of rows.
-2. `gen()` - generators.
-One-to-many: one row produces multiple rows (like one video generates multiple frames).
-3. `agg()` - aggregators.
-Many-to-one: new columns but rows are grouped to a smaller amount of rows by a specified.

-### Frames with humans for a given threshold
+When built-in analytics aren't enough, inject custom code or models to add domain-specific logic and create richer signals from already-processed heavy data.

+### Example: Higher Confidence Human Detection

-In previos example, we selected a subset of frames with humans.
-What if we need a higher confidence that human are presented in a frame?
+In the previous example, we found frames with humans.
-We can analyse not only class name from YOLO, but also confedence score.

-Let's select humans from the dataset but for a custom, higher confedence score.
-In this case, we need to create a custom Python function to filter this out.

-Note, the function inputs are provided in `params` of the `map()`.
-Output column is specified in keyword argument assignment `is_human=` in the function call.
+Now, let's filter for higher confidence by checking both the class name and YOLO's confidence score.

+We'll create a small Python function to do this, passing the required columns via params and writing the result to the is_human column.

 ```python
 import datachain as dc